wlwardiary/cable2graph/README.md

 * `extract`: feature extraction from cables.csv
 * `c2g`: create a graph from the reference data
 * `splitgraph`: split a graph into clusters and communities
+* `nbh`: create a neighborhood graph for a list of MRN's
 * `g2svg`: render graph layout and create svg

 # misc tools